ohampton/temperature/README.md

     * Has code that is well documented with comments, has good code structure, and follows naming conventions
     * Optionally: Make the temperature converter do multiple units, convert different types of units (meters to inches etc) and/or make it beautiful using HTML and CSS, or interactive using JavaScript.
 2. Push your code to your repository.

+textbox for years
+calculate button

+output
+in human years your dog is {age}